cjuang/sendoff-to-space/README.md

 *the spacecrafts will not actually receive the message, unless they visit this website

+# Website Features
+- View the date, name of mission, launch time, and launch location of the next mission to space
+- Write a message to the departing spacecraft
+- View all messages written to the spacecraft and to previous launches

 # Requirements
 When running this website, the lxml and requests libraries are necessary.
 Use the following commands to install:
 ```